Taymyr Peninsula: Ecology

 The peninsula is the site of the last known naturally occurring muskox outside of North America, which died out about 2,000 years ago.
 They were successfully reintroduced in 1975.
-The population grew to 2,500 animals in 2002 increasing to 6,500 in 2010.
+The population grew to 2,500 in 2002, increasing to 6,500 in 2010.

-Study in 2021 found that based on eDNA, woolly mammoths survived on the Taymyr Peninsula until 3,900 to 4,100 years ago, roughly concurrent with the Wrangel population.
-The Taymyr Peninsula, with its drier habitat, may have served as a refugium for the mammoth steppe, supporting mammoths and other widespread Ice Age mammals such as wild horses (Equus sp.).
+A study in 2021 found that, based on eDNA, woolly mammoths survived on the Taymyr Peninsula until 3,900 to 4,100 years ago, roughly concurrent with another population on Wrangel Island.
+The Taymyr Peninsula, with its drier habitat, may have served as a refugium for the mammoth steppe, supporting mammoths and other widespread Ice Age mammals, such as wild horses (Equus sp.).

 Climate

 The coasts of the Taymyr Peninsula are frozen most of the year, between September and June on average.
 The summer season is short, especially on the shores of the Laptev Sea in the northeast.
-The climate in the interior of the peninsula is continental - Tundra Climate (ET).
+The climate in the north and exterior of the peninsula is Tundra Climate (ET), while some areas further-south have a very cold but somewhat more continental subarctic climate, with winters even slightly colder than the tundra directly to the north, but with somewhat warmer summers that can support some tree growth.
 Winters are harsh, with frequent blizzards and extremely low temperatures.
 The following data for Cape Chelyuskin provides an indication of the weather experienced in the northern part of the peninsula.